quietui/quiet/docs/docs/burrow.md

 </script>
 ```

-Burrows are designed to be authored [directly in HTML](#inline-burrows) or [imported](#importing-burrows).
-You can put multiple burrows on the page and keep them all in sync with without making the rest of the page reactive, giving you fast, efficient updates without the overhead or complexity of a framework.
+Burrows are designed to be authored [directly in HTML](#inline-burrows) but can also be [imported](#importing-burrows).
+You can put multiple burrows on the page and keep them all in sync without making the rest of the page reactive, giving you fast, efficient updates without the overhead or complexity of a framework.

 **When to use Burrow:** If find yourself reaching for a framework just to add a handful of interactive elements to an otherwise static page, Burrow is probably a good fit.

-**When not to use Burrow:** If you're building a single-page application or if your app requires routing, stores, and similar features, a framework might be better.
+**When not to use Burrow:** If you're building a single-page application or if your app requires routing, stores, and complex framework features, a framework is probably better.

 ## Installation